CMPUT301F18T26/iCare/doc/DocsForWiki/Glossary.md

-## Glossary and Information Sources

 ### Glossary

-** Definitions for terms that are commonly used throughout our application and its dev cycle. **
+**Definitions for terms that are commonly used throughout our application and its dev cycle.**

 | Term          | Definition                                                     |
 |---------------|----------------------------------------------------------------|